Todor-5rov/VRWeb/README.md

 ## What it does

-- Shows fake cyber attack animations on a spinning Earth
+- Simulates cyber attack animations on a spinning Earth
 - Has interactive quizzes about phishing, ransomware, etc.
+- Has DDoS Lab for simulating DDoS attacks and learning how to prevent and defend against them.
 - Everything is simulated/educational, not real data

 ## How to run it